These Americans moved to the 'most progressive' country for new dads

 Here, the life of these two attractive hipsters is something of a progressive nirvana.

 Styrsö has 1,500 people, no cars and takes just 30 minutes to cross by foot.
-It's another half an hour by passenger ferry to Gothenburg, the city of half a million where Asplund works at the headquarters of the car giant Volvo.
+It's another half an hour by passenger ferry to Gothenburg, the city of half a million that’s home to the headquarters of Volvo.

+Asplund works at a digital effects firm whose main client is the car giant.

 "Everyone in Gothenburg does something for Volvo," she adds with a laugh.

-Note: CORRECTION (April 4, 2018, 1:55 p.m.
-ET): An earlier version of this article misstated the company that Agnes Asplund works for.
-She works for Rapid Images, a marketing firm whose main client is Volvo — not Volvo itself.